How to Finance a Car Smartly (Loans, Leasing, Cash Strategy)

 Loan vs. Lease vs. Cash: The Real Cost Comparison

-Here’s what a $35,000 car looks like across all three financing paths over a 5-year ownership scenario:
+Here’s what a $35,000 car looks like across all three financing paths over a 5-year ownership scenario.

 | Factor | Auto Loan (60 mo, 6% APR) | Lease (36 mo + 24 mo) | Cash Purchase |

-| Monthly Payment | $677 | $420 (first lease) | $0 |
+| Monthly Payment | $677 | ~$420 (first lease) | $0 |

-| Total Paid (5 years) | $40,620 | $~30,240 + buyout or re-lease | $35,000 |
+| Total Paid (5 years) | $40,620 | ~$30,240 + buyout or re-lease cost | $35,000 |

-| Asset Value at Year 5 | ~$14,000 | $0 (unless bought) | ~$14,000 |
+| Asset Value at Year 5 | ~$14,000 | $0 (unless bought out) | ~$14,000 |

-| Mileage Flexibility | Unlimited | Capped (10K–15K/yr) | Unlimited |
+| Mileage Flexibility | Unlimited | Capped at 10K–15K/yr | Unlimited |

 | Upfront Cost | Down payment | Cap cost reduction + fees | Full purchase price |